o3de/o3de.org/content/docs/userguide/weather/wind-local.md

 ---
-description: ' Use localized wind in &ALY; to simulate wind from a specific object, such as a fan or jet exhaust. '
+description: ' Use localized wind in Lumberyard to simulate wind from a specific object, such as a fan or jet exhaust. '
 title: Adding Localized Wind
 ---